Create an Active-Active subscription

 When you create a new Flexible subscription, the Active-Active Redis option appears to the right of the cloud providers.

-When you enable Active-Active Redis, the region control changes to a default showing two regions.
+When you enable Active-Active Redis, two regions are selected by default.
 Select the drop-down arrow to display a list of provider regions that support Active-Active databases.

 Use the checkboxes in the list to select or remove regions.
 The Search box lets you locate specific regions.